Loris-Matevosyan/Projects/Full_Bank_System/README.md

 <img src="https://img.freepik.com/free-vector/bank-composition-with-outdoor-landscape-classic-building-with-columns-car-pedestrian-silhouette-cityscape-vector-illustration_1284-82674.jpg" alt="Bank System Image" width="800" height="400">

-## This project is currently in progress
+## This project is currently in development but available for use

 ---